New GUNi regional office in Latin America and the Caribbean recently stablished in the University of Guadalajara, in Mexico.

-Since its publication, the new GUNi World Report is launched in more than 20 events scheduled in countries such us USA, Canada, India, Jordan (regional presentation in Arab States), Denmark, Argentina, United Kingdom, Italy, Hong Kong, South Korea (including China, Japan and Malaysia) and South Africa, among others.
+Since its publication, the new GUNi World Report is being launched in more than 30 events scheduled in countries such us USA, Canada, India, Jordan (regional presentation in Arab States), Denmark, Argentina, United Kingdom, Italy, Hong Kong, South Korea, Australia and South Africa, among others.

 The Agreement was signed in Seoul on March 25, during the celebration of the 1st International Forum on University Social Responsibility.
 The forum was organized by the Seoul National University’s Institute for Global Social Responsibility (SNU-IGSR) in partnership with UNESCO Bangkok, the UNESCO Chair in Community Based Research and Social Responsibility and GUNi.